vnponce/trx-challenge/README.md

 > I chose to use the `vue-query` plugin to make requests because it is a modern and realistic way to make requests.
 > It is also a great tool to make the code more readable and maintainable.
 > It is a great tool to manage the state of the requests and the cache of the data (this time it was not needed but it is a great feature to have in mind for future projects).
-> It lives in the `services` folder to make the code more organized and maintainable.
+> I decided to The API calls live in the `services` folder to make the code more organized and maintainable.

 ### Filter 🧹
 > This filter is case insensitive and it is directly to the local list of users.